open-contracting/infrastructure/docs/cost/ids/sustainability.md

 OC4IDS mapping
 ^^^
 1. Get the `Finance` object in `.budget.finance` or `.contractingProcesses.summary.finance` that represents the financing arrangement.
 If none exists yet, [add a financing arrangement](../common.md#add-a-financing-arrangement).
-2. Set the the financing arrangement's properties according to the instrument type:
+2. Set the the financing arrangement's `.assetClass` and `.type` according to the instrument type:

 Instrument type | `.assetClass` | `.type`
 -- | -- | --